nightroman/Invoke-Build/README.md

     help Invoke-Build -full

-In order to get help for functions, at first dot-source Invoke-Build:
+In order to get help for commands, at first dot-source Invoke-Build:

     .
 Invoke-Build

-The above command shows function names and makes their help available:
+The above command imports commands and makes their help available:

-    help Add-BuildTask -full
+    help task -full

 ## Online resources